lgommans/pspaceduel/README.txt

 - Bullets do not wrap like players.
-  I'd like the players to also not wrap for realism, but it increases the difficulty significantly since solar panels barely work away from the star.
+  I'd like the players to also not wrap for realism, but it increases the difficulty significantly: since solar panels barely work away from the star, one quite easily drifts off into space uncontrollably on an escape trajectory.

 [1] https://apps.kde.org/kspaceduel/